 Segment C | 35-44 | Home Improvement, Cooking |

 Moreover, it’s key to use online tools to assist in identifying your target audience.
-Social media platforms, like Facebook and Instagram, offer insights on your followers, including their location, interests and the content they engage with most.
+Social media platforms, like Facebook and Instagram, offer insights into your followers, including their location, interests and the content they engage with most.
 Google Analytics can also provide invaluable information regarding your website visitors’ demographics, interests, and behaviour.

 By identifying your target audience and understanding their preferences and behaviours, you can tailor your digital marketing campaigns to meet their needs effectively, ultimately increasing engagement, conversions and sales for your business.
 Keep in mind that this is an ongoing process, and regular market research can help you adapt your strategy as the digital landscape evolves.